-I teach applied economics and data analysis.
+I teach applied economics, sustainability, and data analysis.
 I study sustainability curriculum and knowledge networks.

 I am increasingly interested in digital pedagogy, data visualization, and how sustainability principles can be incorporated into business education.